GMOD/jbconnect/docs/jobservice.rst

 A job service code reside in the ``api/services`` directory.

-JBServer has a pre-packaged job service: jbs-job-search-service_
+JBConnect has a pre-packaged job service: jbs-job-search-service_

 Function Map Section